mattkaar/aia-web/docs/syllabus.md

     contextual information that describes why the specific steps are being completed.

+    !!! warning "Plagiarism Warning"

-    This document must be the **original work** of the team.
+        The lab manual must be the **original work** of the team.
         Proper citation of all technical sources is required and can be included in the *References* section of the lab document.
 If plagiarism is identified in the submitted group project, all students will receive a **ZERO (0)** for the assignment.

+        More information can be found in the [AIA Plagiarism Policy](#plagiarism-policy).

     -   At least **5** automated verification scripts must be included in the lab that when run, validate successful completion of the